Skip to main content

 Configure channel aggregation on the server

 Do not connect to the server on network interfaces that will be included in the aggregation.
-You will need to disable them during setup.
+You will need to disconnect them during configuration.

-1. Connect to the server on a network interface that will not be included in the aggregation, or through KVM-console.
+1. Connect to the server on a network interface that will not be included in the aggregation, or through a KVM console.

 2. Check that the bonding kernel module is installed on the server: